(Scroll down for information about what is going on around our farm - last page update 8/16/2017)

 Turkeys!!
 Our first foray into turkeys is beginning the spring of 2014.
 We will let you know how that progresses.
 UPDATE: We seem to have not very good luck with turkeys.
 We may try one more year in 2016, but if we continue to have high losses will will most likely no longer keep turkeys.

 Muscovy ducks were added in the spring of 2014 also.
 A drake and three hens....and two of the hens began sitting on around 15 eggs each shortly after their arrival here so we also seem to have a good supply of ducklings.
+UPDATE: We have found the Muscovy ducks to be prolific and one of the best additions to our farm so far.
+We decided to add some show quality (most apparent in color) stock to our flock in 2017.
+We added a blue drake, two chocolate ripple hens and a lavender hen.

 2014 has brought quite a few new things to the farm.....including A HEIFER.
 Ginger is a Jersey heifer we purchased at the age of one year.
 We look forward to having her bred and getting our first calf!
 We are also excited to be able to offer future herd shares with her.
+UPDATE: Ginger graced us with a bull calf in the summer of 2016.

 We had the oppurtunity to move to this beautiful area of Northern Michigan and we took it.
 My husband has his own homebased business, Ground Works Welding and Fabrication www.gwgroundworks.com/ and we decided since I would be leaving my job as a plant manager at a stainless steel furniture manufacturer that maybe finding a homebased business for myself would work out great for both of us.
 I personally couldn't think of anything I'd rather do than spend my days tending to the land and livestock.
 That has always been my lifelong dream, and now I'm living a dream.
 My mother is a superb breeder of Jacob sheep www.patchworkfibers.com and I have always envied her way of life.
 I had owned goats many years prior to beginning our adventure into meat goats, so had some experience with and lots of fond memories of goats.
 We also wanted to use our new small piece of land to its fullest.
 Having the oppurtunity, with many already in place outbuildings, we decided to increase our existing egg-laying flock by adding breeding stock in 2011 and doubling our laying flock in 2012.
 We are now able to offer chicks to the public.